BPowell76/nvim-config/README.md

 Put this together for my own use to use across machines at different locations.
 Sharing for anyone that wants to use it.

+## Neovim Installation Script ##

+The shell script `build-install-neovim.sh` allows for an automated installation process of various Neovim releases.
+You specify the release version of Neovim as found on the [repo's releases page](https://github.com/neovim/neovim/releases) to install and it builds from source the package.
+The script does not, however, verify the SHA256 Checksum of the tar file.

 ## Plugins ##

 ### Manager ###